hugooliveirad/moon/README.md

 Reset any animation or configuration done to a Moon object.
 Great if you want to start another animation with the same objects.

 ##Examples
-See full examples on how to use Moon [here](https://github.com/hugobessaa/moon/blob/master/EXAMPLES.md)
+See full examples on how to use Moon in the [EXAMPLES.md file](https://github.com/hugobessaa/moon/blob/master/EXAMPLES.md)

 ##Go wild